 The first line is the title.

-The second line describes the number of energy groups (140), number of reactions (6), ouput type (normal), output run (spectral modification) and flux structure (group flux).
+The second line describes the number of energy groups (140), number of reactions (6), output type (normal), output run (spectral modification) and flux structure (group flux).

 The third line defines the covariances.
 The default values are used.